 Profile

-Eradicating invasive rats from tropical islands is likely to cause a return of large populations of seabirds, and the nutrients they deliver will benefit adjacent coral reef benthic and fish communities.
+Eradicating invasive rats and restoring habitat on tropical islands is likely to cause an increase in seabirds populations, and the nutrients they deliver will enhance island nutrient cycling, coral reef ecology and reef geomorphological feedbacks back to islands.

 Biography